S&P 500 hovers near record high as private payrolls jump

 Graphic: S&P 500's second best H1 since 1998 -

-Six of the 11 major S&P indexes rose with energy leading the pact higher, tracking oil prices.
+Six of the 11 major S&P indexes rose, with energy leading the pack after tracking oil prices.
 [O/R]

-Virgin Galactic Holdings fell 4.6% after BofA Global Research downgraded billionaire Richard Branson’s spaceship company’s stock to “underperform” from “buy”.

-Declining issues outnumbered advancers for a 1-to-1 ratio on the NYSE and for a 1.66-to-1 ratio on the Nasdaq.
+Advancing issues outnumbered decliners by a 1.2-to-1 ratio on the NYSE.
+Declining issues outnumbered advancers by a 1.2-to-1 ratio on the Nasdaq.

-The S&P index recorded 13 new 52-week highs and no new low, while the Nasdaq recorded 28 new highs and 21 new lows.
+The S&P 500 posted 17 new 52-week highs and no new low, while the Nasdaq recorded 85 new highs and 33 new lows.

-Reporting by Devik Jain and Medha Singh in Bengaluru; Editing by Maju Samuel and Arun Koyyur
+Reporting by Devik Jain and Medha Singh in Bengaluru; Editing by Arun Koyyur and Maju Samuel

 Our Standards: The Thomson Reuters Trust Principles.